Jesus People USA: Enroth controversy

-In 1993 JPUSA elders learned that Dr. Ronald Enroth was researching a sequel to his book Churches That Abuse, which was said to mention issues of abuse within JPUSA.
+As described by the Chicago Tribune in a 2001 longform article, JPUSA elders learned that Ronald Enroth was researching a sequel to his book Churches That Abuse, which was said to mention issues of abuse within JPUSA.
 Despite efforts of elders to convince Enroth to edit JPUSA out of the book, it was published in 1994 and included a full chapter of accounts of alleged abuse within the group.

-The release of the book set off a "firestorm of debate among religious scholars."
-JPUSA elders referred to the book as "poison in the well."
-Ruth Tucker, a professor at Trinity Evangelical Divinity School, defended the movement, saying Enroth was "sadly misdirected and his research methods seriously flawed."
-Paul R. Martin, the director of Wellspring Retreat and Resource Center, one of the few residential treatment centers in the world for former members of "abusive groups," supported Enroth's findings, saying that his facility had seen a flood of requests for help from former members and that JPUSA "displays virtually every sign that I watch for in overly authoritarian and totalistic groups."
-Ronald Enroth himself responded to JPUSA in the book, in part, with:
+As the Tribune reports, the release of the bookset off a firestorm of debate among religious scholars.
+Dozens, like Ruth Tucker, a professor at Trinity Evangelical Divinity School in Deerfield, would defend [JPUSA] vehemently, saying Enroth was "sadly misdirected and his research methods seriously flawed."
+Others, like Paul Martin, the director of Wellspring Retreat and Resource Center, one of the few residential treatment centers in the world for former members of "abusive groups," would support Enroth's findings, saying that his facility had been getting a flood of requests for help from former members and that the commune "displays virtually every sign that I watch for in overly authoritarian and totalistic groups."

-There has been much correspondence between leaders of the Covenant Church and JPUSA and me since I began to do the research for this book.
+Ronald Enroth responded to JPUSA's attempt, through their earlier correspondence, to influence his work, stating in the book:There has been much correspondence between leaders of the Covenant Church and JPUSA and me since I began to do the research for this book.
 They have questioned the integrity of my reports, the reliability of my respondents, and my sociological methodology, but I have conducted more than seventy hours of in-depth interviews and telephone conversations with more than forty former members of JPUSA.
 They have also largely discounted the reports of abusive conditions past and present in the JPUSA community. ...
 Unwilling to admit serious deficiencies and insensitivity in their pastoral style, the leaders of JPUSA have instead sought to discredit the former members who have cooperated with my research efforts.

-According to a later newspaper article, as a result of the book's mention of JPUSA, "scores" of members decided to leave the group.
+As the Chicago Tribune notes in the same article, the leaders of JPUSA "would come to believe the book was 'poison in the well.'"
+In the second part of the Tribune series on the group, Kirsten Scharnberg reports that as a result of the book's description of JPUSA, "scores" of members decided to leave the group.